memfault/interrupt/_posts/2024-08-01-github-actions-for-stm32cubeide.md

 $ docker push ghcr.io/noahp/stm32wba55-example:2024-08-01
 ```

-Next we'll open the container URL in our browser
+Next, we'll open the container URL in our browser
-(<https://ghcr.io/noahp/stm32wba55-example>) and set the image to public, so our
+(<https://ghcr.io/noahp/stm32wba55-example>) and set the image to public so our
 GitHub Actions workflow can use it without logging in.

 Now we're ready to write our GitHub Actions workflow.